Kathleen Florence Johnson-Bouillerce Mansour ('80)

 Phuong (Fawn) Truong Fields ('82)

-Fawn, a retired French teacher and now a full-time homemaker, is married to Dr. David J. Fields (B.S. in physics, 1982), a physicist on the D.O.E.
-Staff, Lawrence Lab.
+Ms. Fields, a retired French teacher and now a full-time homemaker, is married to Dr. David J. Fields (B.S. in physics, 1982), who, at last report, was a physicist on the Department of Energy Staff, Lawrence Lab.
 They have two boys and a girl.

 She came back to visit us in 2002.